kinhsiz/google-homepage/README.md

     2.Identify the background color of an already existing webpage 3, Grabbing the URL of an imae from an already existing webpage
     4. Center an element horizontal and vertically
-    5. Understading how to use classes and ids to target CSS at speco=ific elements on the page
+    5. Understading how to use classes and ids to target CSS at speco=ific elements on the pag